 If you know a change is coming up try and begin preparation early.
 Talk about what will happen;

-- Use whatever communication style that works best for your child.
+- Use whatever communication style that works best for your child or young person.
 You might use pictures, photos or objects to help them understand.

-- Repeat the ‘story’ of the change to come often, so your child has time to get used to the idea.
+- Repeat the ‘story’ of the change to come often, so your child / young person has time to get used to the idea.

 - Use a calendar and cross the days off until a big change will happen.
 This can help time has to passing make more sense.